 I love octopus, but I can understand why many Westerners get a bit weirded out by the chewy texture and those sucker cups on their tentacles.
 Ewe!

-My new healthy recipe is for “no tako” takoyaki.
-Even vegetarians will like it.
+My new healthy matcha dessert recipe is for “no tako” takoyaki.

 Takoyaki ingredients– the original fillings and condiments (savory)